 If Your Child is Being Bullied, School Policy Can Help

 Since 1999, every state has passed laws to address the problem of school bullying.
-Public awareness about bullying and the harm it causes has increased, and many school districts have adopted antibullying policies.
-Yet bullying continues to be a problem.
-To provide a better understanding for how schools are adapting to combat bullying, let’s look at the components of a typical anti-bullying policy and highlight recent trends.
+Public awareness about bullying and the harm it causes has increased, and many school districts have adopted anti-bullying policies.
+Yet, bullying has become an even greater problem.
+To better understand how schools are adapting to combat bullying, let’s look at the components of a typical anti-bullying policy and highlight recent trends.

-Anti-bullying laws and policies differ from one state to another.
+Anti-bullying and cyberbullying laws and policies differ from state to state and are adopted at the state and local level.
 In some cases, different schools in the same state could have different anti-bullying policies.
-These laws and policies are adopted at the state and local level.
 Ideally, every school should have a written anti-bullying policy.
 Typical provisions include: